SHREY09-h/OIBSIP/Task1_Nmap/README.md

 # Task 1 - Basic Network Scanning with Nmap

 ## Objective
-The objective of this task is to perform a network scan using Nmap to identify open ports and services running on a local machine.
+Perform a network scan using Nmap to identify open ports and services.

 ## Tools Used
 - Kali Linux